viperproject/prusti-dev/docs/user-guide/src/tour/peek.md

 > **Recommended reading:**
 > [3.3: Peek](https://rust-unofficial.github.io/too-many-lists/second-peek.html)

 Ideally, we could implement `peek` and `try_peek` like we implemented `pop` and `try_pop` before.
-Like `pop`, `push` can only be called if the list is non-empty, and it then always returns a reference to the element at the head of the list (type `&T`).
+Like `pop`, `peek` can only be called if the list is non-empty, and it then always returns a reference to the element at the head of the list (type `&T`).
 Similarly, `try_peek` can be called on any list, but returns an `Option<&T>`.
 The latter is currently not possible in Prusti, since structures containing references are not supported at the moment.

 <!-- TODO: link capabilities/limitations chapter (refs in structs) -->